danielperna84/hass-configurator/README.md

 - To terminate the process do the usual `CTRL+C`, maybe once or twice

 ###Configuration
 Near the top of the py-file you'll find some global variables you can change to customize the configurator a little bit.
 If you're unfamiliar with Python: when setting variables of the type _string_, you have to write that within quotation marks.
+The default settings are fine for just checking this out quickly.
+With more customized setups you'l have to change some settings though.
+To keep your setting across updates it is also possible to save settings in an external file.
+In that case copy [settings.conf](https://github.com/danielperna84/hass-poc-configurator/blob/master/settings.conf) whereever you like and append the full path to the file to the command when starting the configurator.
+E.g. `sudo .configurator.py /home/hass/.homeassistant/mysettings.conf`.
+This file is in JSON format.
+So make sure it has a valid syntax.
+The major difference to the settings in the py-file is, that `None` becomes `null`.

 ####LISTENIP (string)
 The IP the service is listening on.
 By default it's binding to `0.0.0.0`, which is every interface on the system.